cneben/react-maplibre-standalone/README.md

  |   +-- tilemaker/
 ```

-It is now possible to convert you `chamonix_osm.pbf` to vector `.mbtiles`, but a specific configuration must be provided to `tilemaker`:
+It is possible to convert you `chamonix_osm.pbf` to a vector `.mbtiles`, but a specific configuration must be provided to `tilemaker`:

 ```sh
 tilemaker --input chamonix.osm.pbf --output chamonix_osm.mbtiles --process ./tilemaker/resources/process-openmaptiles.lua --config ./tilemaker-config-standalone.json